Raymon-Watson/D2C-Skincare-Analysis--SQL/README.md

 - Which products and categories generate the most revenue/profit?
 - Which customers contribute the most revenue/profit?
 - What population of customers make repeat purchases?
-- Which region possesses the largest customer base?

 ## Dataset